7 Bath Products That Are Worth Trying

 Disadvantage: Possible allergic reaction

 Bath pearls are not common.
 They are mainly used for cosmetic purposes because they are said to improve your skin's appearance.
 They are made of carbamide (a natural moisturizer) and also contain pearl extracts which some people claim can help regenerate skin cells.
-Some pearls also contain caffeine and plant extracts, which helps to restores the structure of the skin.
+Some pearls also contain caffeine and plant extracts, which helps to restore the structure of the skin.
 These pearls can be used to massage your body, and are especially suitable for people with delicate skin.